 4.4.
 California Conservation Corps.
-Section 80016 of the Public Resources Code states that, to the extent feasible, a project whose application includes the use of services of the California Conservation Corps (CCC) or certified community conservation corps, as defined in Section 14507.5, shall be given preference for receipt of a grant under this division."
+Section 80016 of the Public Resources Code states that, 'to the extent feasible, a project whose application includes the use of services of the California Conservation Corps (CCC) or certified community conservation corps, as defined in Section 14507.5, shall be given preference for receipt of a grant under this division."
 The Conservancy encourages the use of Conservation corps whenever feasible when implementing restoration and ecosystem protection projects.
-To receive maximum additional points and preference, applicants should consult with the CCC and may use the Conservancy's Proposition 1 process to engage consultation on the Conservancy's website or the CCC's website.
-This information will be available on the Conservancy's website and can be updated upon CCC's request.
+To receive maximum additional points and preference, applicants should consult with the corps.of.their.choice..Please.email.(Prop68@ccc.ca.gov).&.(Inquiry@Prop68CommunityCorps.org).